Skip to main content

 Invest in appropriate storage

 Not everything belongs on a box on a shelf.
-If you want your garage to stay clean and usable, you’ll want to make sure that everything has a place and that everything is in its place.
+If you want your garage to stay clean and usable, you’ll want to make sure that everything has a place, and that everything is in its place.
 For automotive tools, that means having a cabinet or chest for everything to go into.
 For outdoor and gardening tools, you can hang them up on the walls.
 For items that you plan to store for a long time, use heavy-duty plastic boxes that you can label.
 Using a clear box with a label clears up any confusion about what’s on the inside.

 This is also where taking inventory of what you have comes in handy.
 If you have a lot of tools that usually sit out, it may be a good time to invest in a new cabinet, toolbox, or some pegboard for the walls.

 If you find that you’re quickly running out of space, you might want to look into going vertical.
 Shelves are a great way to do that, but you can also find ways to store items above your head with overhead shelves that hang down from the ceiling.
-These are great to store items that you don’t use often and can increase the amount of storage space you have.
+These are great for storing items that you don’t use often and can increase the amount of storage space you have.

 Be realistic